Via Valais

 Day 5

 Today we pass into the German speaking region of Switzerland, and also get to experience a remote corner of the Alps.
-We head out of Zinal along the final section of the famous Sierre-Zinal race.
-This includes great running along a high-level traverse, before we head over into the next valley via the Col de la Forcletta.
-We arrive in the Turtmann valley and descend to Turtmannsee – the Turtmann lake.
-A final short ascent brings us to the Swiss Alpine Club’s Turtmann Hut, where we have dorm accommodation for the night.
-There will be no bag delivery tonight.
+We head along the final section of the famous Sierre-Zinal race with great running along a high-level traverse, before we head over into the next valley via the Col de la Forcletta.

 Day 6